 It is okay for someone to not have a perfect idea of what they want to do.
 Have your child research available majors and career paths.
 If they are educated on what options are available and what it will take to have a career in their field of interest, they can make a plan on how to get there.

-Every college will have some sort of academic advising or counseling center on campus to assist students.
+Every college will have some sort of academic advising or counseling center on campus to assist incoming college freshmen students.
 They are a great resource to help your child find the answers they need.
 I worked at the advising office during school, and I can attest that many people got much-needed help through a simple phone call.
 Please, for the love of all that is holy let your child make the phone call.
-He/she is an adut and perfectly capable of doing so.
+He/she is an adult and perfectly capable of doing so.